jgome284/Automated-Appointment-System/README.md

 npm run build
 ```

 You can deploy the production build of the webapp on your local machine via the `serve` command detailed below.
 Then, open the webapp on [localhost:3000](http://localhost:3000) ...
-Make use of the webapp to add fleeting thoughts that warm your merry heart! (ﾉ◕ヮ◕)ﾉ*:･ﾟ✧ ❤️!
+Now create new users and add some appointments, yay! ( ﾉ ﾟｰﾟ)ﾉ!

 ```sh
 serve -s appt-planner/build